🔍 공개 퀴즈 검색

 2. Want is external goal; need is internal growth required ✓

-3. Need always comes first
+3. Need always comes first in time

 4. There is no difference between them